 A short wolf with red highlights is one of the latest heavily-layered trends.
 Pops of red throughout add some extra spunk.
 You’ll want to chat with your stylist to determine how much layering will work with your hair texture and to choose the length of the front fringe to work with your face shape.

-A trendy wolf cut works for straight hair and is one of the easiest and greatest hairstyles to try!
+A trendy wolf cut works for straight hair and is one of the easiest and greatest hairstyles!
 Shag haircuts are one of the trendiest styles and are so versatile you can rock them no matter your hair texture.
-A tip for styling straight hair with a fringe and many layers is to use hair mousse when you blow-drying and use a root volumizing powder.
+A tip for styling straight hair with a fringe and many layers is to use hair mousse when you are blow-drying and use a root volumizing powder.
 Doing so will make your hair look like a tousled, messy finish.

 Opt for razored wolf haircut if your hair is thin because it adds body and volume to your tresses.
 However, adding a heavy, layered fringe that can be worn straight across, side-swept, or with a middle partition is versatile and great if you’re a woman with fine, pin-straight hair or fine, curly hair.

 A layered wolf cut with bangs will make you look like a rockstar!
-The hairstyle in the picture above is cut with heavy layering around the face and in the crown and provides a ton of volume and texture to black hair.
+The hairstyle in the picture above is cut with heavy layering around the face and in the crown, providing a ton of volume and texture to black hair.

 Make sure you try a shaggy wolf hairstyle if you are seeking a cut that maintains the length of a shag but has the layers of a mullet.
 Wolf haircuts that are shaggy are typically cut using a razor-cutting technique that gives your hair a piecey, heavily textured, and undone style.

 The wolf mullet is one of the coolest and most playful versions of a mullet haircut.
-This is a trendy cut and easily styled with a little texture spray or paste that can be either air-dried or quickly blow-dried without using styling tools.
+This is a trendy cut that is easily styled with a little texture spray or paste that can be either air-dried or quickly blow-dried without styling tools.

 If you’re a woman over the age of 70, a very short wolf cut is a great choice because it’s an edgier and more modern version of a pixie cut.
-As you age, your hair tends to become thinner, so this short cut works well by providing volume and giving you a youthful-looking texture.
+Your hair tends to become thinner as you age, so this short cut works well by providing volume and giving you a youthful-looking texture.

 Choosing a wolf shag for women over 60 is an edgy and unique way to showcase your playful texture and volume on your wavy or naturally curly hair.
 Plus, it will also make you look 10 years younger.
 This aesthetic haircut is simple to style and will give you much attention.